OLC-Bioinformatics/redmine-docs/docs/index.md

 - [AutoCLARK](analysis/autoclark.md) — reports species represented in raw reads or draft assemblies.
 - [Kraken2/Bracken](analysis/kraken2.md) — performs taxonomic classification and refined abundance estimation using selectable databases.
 - [MetaPhlAn4](analysis/metaphlan.md) — profiles microbial communities using clade-specific marker genes.
-- [ConFindr](analysis/confindr.md) — detects intra-species and inter-species contamination in raw sequencing reads.

 AutoCLARK, Kraken2/Bracken, and MetaPhlAn4 are taxonomic-analysis workflows.

-ConFindr is the dedicated raw-read contamination workflow.
+#### Suspected contamination in raw reads

+If you think raw FASTQ reads might be contaminated, run [ConFindr](analysis/confindr.md).
+ConFindr checks for evidence of intra-species and inter-species contamination before assembly or downstream analysis.

+Do not use Downsample, External Retrieve, or AutoCLARK as substitutes for a ConFindr contamination assessment.

 ### Type an isolate